pyglet/pyglet/doc/programming_guide/media.rst

 Therefore, most projects should be free to use any license they choose for their own code as long as they use one of the following approaches:

-* Require users install FFmpeg themselves using either:
+* Require users to install FFmpeg themselves using either:

   * The :ref:`guide-media-ffmpeginstall` section on this page
   * Custom instructions for a specific FFmpeg version